Shute Shield: Gordon to pay tribute to Summons and Fordham before they play the Rats

 In most walks of life, and certainly among Sydney’s Shute Shield Rugby clubs, great men tend to define great eras.
 Gordon men certainly have been reflecting on that truism lately following the passing of two important club characters in Arthur Summons and John Fordham.

 Their impact on Gordon came decades apart, and in very different ways.
-Summons was a champion player who helped Gordon to two premierships in his six seasons with the club.
+Summons (pictured seated far right in the front row) was a champion player who helped Gordon to two premierships in his six seasons with the club.

 He was one of eight Wallabies in the 1956 premiership team, and by the time he left to become an icon of Rugby League, he had played 10 Tests for Australia.